anetczuk/gcc-uml/README.md

 ## Issues

-- In case of multiple inheritance it is not possible to get accurate information about virtual inheritance, so virtual property is not shown on the graphs (tested under *g++* version 13.2.0).
-Sample code is in `examples/inherit/src/inherit2a.cpp` file.
+- In case of multiple inheritance it is not possible to get accurate information about virtual inheritance (tested under *g++* version 13.2.0).
+Sample code is in `examples/inheritgraph/src/inherit_virt.cpp` file.

 ## Development